olivierilorenzo/pytorch-triplet/README.md

      └── utils.py
 ```

 You must put your dataset in the data folder split in train and test.
-Dataset images must have 224x224 resolution to correctly feed ResNet50 network.
+Dataset images must have 224x224 resolution to correctly feed networks.

 ## Script params